harryf/comedy/docs/_shows/20200930_Trottrior_30_Sep_2020__Flying_Dicks.md

 >
 > I think we're ready for our last comedian of tonight.
 >
-> Trotar, are you guys ready?
+> Toronto, are you guys ready?
 >
 > Let's break up this room.
 >